smartdevicelink/sdl_evolution/proposals/0272-sdl-javascript-manager-layer.md

     setCapability (systemCapabilityType, capability)

     /**
      * Ability to see if the connected module supports the given capability.
-Useful to check before attempting to query for capabilities that require asynchronous calls to initialize.
+Useful to check before attempting to query for capabilities that require asynchronous calls to initialize
      * @param {SystemCapabilityType} type - the SystemCapabilityType that is to be checked
      * @return {Boolean} - if that capability is supported with the current, connected module */